9 Meanings

 And she makes me live in my head

-The Great Compromise Lyrics as written by John Prine
+Cover art for The Great Compromise lyrics by John Prine

 My brother believes this is a song about America.
 I think I can see that, especially if it was written in the Vietnam era, "Greetings, come see me real soon".
 Why is it that no one comments on this artist's songs.
 They are SO rich.
 WAKE UP PEOPLE!